PipedreamHQ/docs/docs/notebook/code/README.md

 ## Using `npm` packages

-[NPM](https://www.npmjs.com/) hosts JavaScript packages: bits of code someone else has written and packaged for others to use. npm has over 400,000 packages and counting.
+[npm](https://www.npmjs.com/) hosts JavaScript packages: bits of code someone else has written and packaged for others to use. npm has over 400,000 packages and counting.
 You can use most of those on Pipedream.

-To use an NPM package in a code step, simply `require()` it:
+To use an npm package in a code step, simply `require()` it:

 ```javascript
 const _ = require("lodash");